 Wake County Public Schools

-Joy Frankoff is currently the School-To-Career Coordinator for Wake County Public School System.
-Her role is to facilitate the School-To-Career initiatives which also include coordinating the Business Alliance Leadership Team of Wake County for middle and high schools and working with all of the high school Career Academies in Wake County Public School System.
+Joy Frankoff facilitates the School-To-Career initiatives which also include coordinating the Business Alliance Leadership Team of Wake County for middle and high schools and working with all of the high school Career Academies in Wake County Public School System.

 Joy has returned to WCPSS after serving as the Human Resource Director for the past twelve years for Piedmont Air Conditioning in Raleigh.
 Before working at Piedmont, Joy worked for sixteen years with WCPSS as the Industry Education Coordinator and also formerly as a teacher.
 She received her Bachelor of Science and Master’s Degree from NC State University.
 Joy also has her Principal's Certification and SPHR Certification (Senior Professional of Human Resources).